seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 $ composer require nikic/fast-route
 {% endhighlight %}

 Simple and easy.
+Then open `composer.json` and add autoloading section.
+We are going to autoload classes from `src` folder into `App` namespace:

+{% highlight js %}
+{
+    "require": {
+        "react/mysql": "^0.5",
+        "react/http": "^0.8",
+        "nikic/fast-route": "^1.3"
+    },
+    "autoload": {
+        "psr-4": {
+            "App\\": "src/"
+        }
+    }
+}
+{% endhighlight %}

 Now that we have our packages being installed, let's go ahead and use them to set up our API.

 ### Setting Up Our Server

-First of all we need a running server that will handle all incoming requests.
+First of all, we need a running server that will handle all incoming requests.
 Create an empty HTTP server:

 {% highlight php %}
 <?php